-The necessary paperwork associated with the receipt of the R&D Tax rebate for the 2021 financial year has been lodged with the relevant Government authorities and is expected to be received before the end of the current calendar year.
-The rebate is expected to be approximately AUD \$3.1 million.
+The necessary paperwork associated with the receipt of the R&D Tax rebate for the 2023 financial year is in the final stages of being lodged with the relevant Government authorities and is expected to be received before the end of the current calendar year.
+The rebate is expected to be approximately AUD \$2.1 million.

-There were no other matters or circumstances that have arisen since 30 June 2021 that have significantly affected, or may significantly affect the Group's operations, the results of those operations, or the Group's state of affairs in future financial years.
+There were no other matters or circumstances that have arisen since 30 June 2023 that have significantly affected, or may significantly affect the Group's operations, the results of those operations, or the Group's state of affairs in future financial years.